How to succeed in your first projection mapping project

 Within HeavyM

 Now, time for FUN!
 Using HeavyM, place shapes on the whole mapping surface.
 Each shape must be adjusted depending on the zones you wish to project on.
+For inspiration, check out these projection mapping examples made by the HeavyM community.

 To be continued